Donearm/Blowyaml/README.md

 Quick script to encrypt and decrypt a YAML file storing passwords with the Blowfish algorithm.
+The YAML file is used to store accounts' login credentials.
-As the YAML file format is customized to my own needs, Blowyaml is more an example than a real use case.
+As its format is customized to my own needs, Blowyaml is more an example than a real use case.
 In any way, I hope it's at least of some inspiration to you.

 ##Requirements